Moulton bill targets Russian oligarchs' mega yachts

 The U.S. Department of Justice launched a new task force that includes prosecutors, federal agents and experts in money laundering go after the sanctioned Russian assets.

-In recent weeks, law enforcement officials working overseas have seized a number of super-yachts owned by sanctioned Russian oligarchs including a 512-foot superyacht owned by billionaire Alisher Usmanov, who has ties to Putin.
+In recent weeks, law enforcement officials working overseas have seized a number of super-yachts owned by sanctioned Russian oligarchs including a 512-foot super-yacht owned by billionaire Alisher Usmanov, who has close ties to Putin.

 “We will leave no stone unturned in our efforts to investigate, arrest, and prosecute those whose criminal acts enable the Russian government to continue this unjust war,” Attorney General Merrick Garland said in a recent statement.